Droplet-based microfluidics: Raman spectroscopy

 Raman spectroscopy is a spectroscopic technique that provides non-destructive analysis capable of identifying components within mixtures with chemical specificity without complex sample preparation.
-Raman spectroscopy relies on photon scattering following visible light radiation, where the shift in photon energies corresponds to information about the system’s vibrational modes and their frequencies.
-Upon obtaining vibrational mode frequencies, qualitative classifications about the system can be both made and reinforced.
+Raman spectroscopy relies on photon scattering following visible light radiation, where the shift in photon energies corresponds to information about the system's vibrational modes and their frequencies.
+Upon obtaining vibrational modenfrequencies, qualitative classifications about the system can be both made and reinforced.

 Raman spectroscopy works well in parallel with microfluidic devices for many qualitative biological applications.
-For some applications, Raman spectroscopy is preferred over other detection methods such as Infrared (IR) spectroscopy as water has a strong interference signal with IR but not with Raman.
+For some applications, Raman spectroscopy is preferred over other detection methods such as infrared (IR) spectroscopy as water has a strong interference signal with IR but not with Raman.
 Likewise, methods such as high-performance liquid chromatography (HPLC), nuclear magnetic resonance (NMR), mass spectrometry (MS), or gas chromatography (GC) are also not ideal as these methods require larger sample sizes.
 Since microfluidics enables experiments with small volumes (including analysis of single cells or few cells), Raman is a leading microfluidic detection method.
 Specifically, Raman integration with microfluidic devices has strong applications in systems where lipid identification is necessary, common in biofuel research.
 For example, a lipid fluorescent assay is not selective enough and thus cannot identify molecular differences the way Raman can through molecular vibrations.
 Raman, when coupled with microfluidic devices, can also monitor fluid mixing and trapping of liquids and can also detect solid and gas phases within microfluidic platforms, an ability that is applicable to the study of gas-liquid solubility.